MarcoLucidi01/ytcast/readme.md

 2. get the state of the YouTube TV app on the target device (DIAL)
 3. if the app it's stopped, start it (DIAL)
 4. get the `screenId` of the app (DIAL)
-5. get an api token for that `screenId` (Lounge)
+5. get a token for that `screenId` (Lounge)
-6. call the api's "play video endpoint" passing the token and the urls of the videos to play (Lounge)
+6. call the api's "play video endpoint" passing the token and the video urls to play (Lounge)

-(there is a "devices cache" involved so `ytcast` won't necessarily do all these steps every time, also if the target device is turned off, `ytcast` tries to wake it up with [Wake-on-Lan][11]).
+(there is a "devices cache" involved so `ytcast` won't necessarily do all these steps every time, also if the target device is turned off, `ytcast` tries to wake it up with [Wake-on-Lan][14]).

 as you maybe have already guessed, all this **can stop working at any time!** the weakest point is the YouTube Lounge api since it's **not documented** and `ytcast` depends heavily on it. moreover, **`ytcast` may not work at all on your setup!** I use and test `ytcast` with 2 devices:

-- an Amazon Fire TV Stick
+- Amazon Fire TV Stick
-- a LG Smart TV running WebOS
+- LG Smart TV running WebOS

-that's all I have. `ytcast` works great with both these devices but I don't know if it will work well on setups different than mine (it should, but I don't know for sure). if it doesn't work on your setup please [open an issue][12] describing your setup and attach a `-verbose` log so we can investigate what's wrong and hopefully fix it.
+that's all I have. `ytcast` works great with both these devices but I don't know if it will work well on setups different than mine (it should, but I don't know for sure). if it doesn't work on your setup please [open an issue][15] describing your setup and attach a `-verbose` log so we can investigate what's wrong and hopefully fix it.